RahulAggarwal1016/HTN-2021-Backend-Challenge/readme.md

 The columns and types match those defined in the challenge instructions however note that the `VARCHAR(50)` type was used for name and `TEXT` for the other string fields.
 When bringing this API to production, VARCHAR's may be better suited for string fields that should expect a cap on their character count.
 For simplicitly, I used the type `TEXT` for the majority of my fields.

-Additionally, I added an `id` proprty and gave it a type of `BIGSERIAL PRIMARY KEY` to ensure that I had a unique identifier for each user.
+Additionally, I added an `id` proprty of type `BIGSERIAL PRIMARY KEY` to ensure that I had a unique identifier for each user.

-The second table is designed to house user's skills.
+The second table is designed to contain user's skills.

 ```
 CREATE TABLE skills (